-OBJECTIVES AND MAJOR TASKS STATUS 10.
-Support the regional network of adult education resource centers with technical assistance and professional services 10.1.
+SIAIUS Support the regional network of adult education resource centers with technical assistance and professional services 10.1.
 Provide assistance to CA Professional Development Center staff on usage of technology Worked on retrieving those items not held in the OTAN central collection, as PDCs closed at the end of June 10.2.
 Acquire materials, catalog, & distribute print and non-print resources Prepared for removal of references to the PDCs from the OTAN Web site 10.3.
 Provide technical assistance to support PDC libraries Book, video, and DVD titles deposited in PDC libraries now total 703.
 11. Maintain and expand adult education archives for the benefit of practitioners, researchers and policymakers 11.1.
 Acquire and catalog additional items The CA Adult Ed Archives now totals 1,966 cataloged print, video, & slide/tapes.
 11.2.
 Make database of bibliographic records available electronically Completed processing the "California Youth Authority (Charles F. Stocker)" archival 11.3.
-Implement policy and procedures of digitizing prioritized archival items collections 11.4.
-Research preservation issues and implement migration of resources to newer formats Submitted one End-or-Year Progress Report to the CA LegislatureProgram Year 2007report to the CA State Library depository 11.5.
-Deposit with the CA State Library adult education products as required by statute Added materials to archival collections of "Conference Catalogs" records.
+Implement policy and procedures of digitizing prioritized archival items collections Submitted one End-of-year Progress Report to the CA LegislatureProgram Year formats 2007report to the CA State Library depository 11.5.
+Deposit with the CA State Library adult education products as required by statute Added materials to archival collections or "Conference Catalogs" records.
 Continued work on the XML template for submitting finding aids to the Online 11.6 Contribute to the Online Archive of California standardized archival "finding aids" Archive of CA 12.
 Support provision of local providers of literacy skills in a workplace context 12.1.
 Acquire additional adult VESL/VABE/workplace materials produced with public funds The VESL/VABE Clearinghouse collection totals 469 titles cataloged.
-Responded to 18 inquiries.
-12.2.
+Deconded to 18 incurring 12.2.
 Maintain online database of VESL/VABE/workplace materials Distributed 6 copies of the CD-ROM catalog.
 12.3.
 Publicize availability of VESL/VABE/workplace materials and maintain database of requests from the field Sent 54 VESL /VABE materials to 10 agencies.
-VESL Workplace Clearinghouse database updated.
-12.4.
+VESI Workplace Clearinchouse database undated 12.4.
 Distribute copies of VESL/VABE Workplace materials on a cost recovery basis The Employment Training Library now totals 248 print and video items.
 12.5.
 Publicize availability of commercial and government produced employment training materials and loan items to CA adult programs.
 Loaned 140 Employment Training items to 26 patrons.
 C. Instructional Technology 13.
-Obtain Instructional Technology Input from Field Advisory Group 13.1 Identify and recruit members Technology Integration Advisory Committee met online on 6/5/08, providing input 13.2 Develop input process and hold periodic meetings 13.3 Implement suggestions from the advisory group Initiated a CA adult education wiki for sharing program information informally 14.
+Obtain Instructional Technology Input from Field Advisory Group 13.1 Identify and recruit members Technology Integration Advisory Committee met online on 6/5/08, providing input 13.2 Develop input process and hold periodic meetings on a variety of issues including Web site promotion and online workshops.
+13.3 Implement suggestions from the advisory group Initiated a CA adult education wiki for sharing program information informally 14.
 Provide planning support to agencies implementing new technology 14.1.
 Assist local agencies with the technology planning process Completed follow up and received submission of 162 out of 164 agencies (2 14.2.
-Maintain and improve online technology planner 14.3.
-Coordinate a field-based process to update the California Adult Education Technology Plan for the years 2006 - 2009 8 cilent contacts were made regarding neip with technology plans.
+Maintain and improve online technology planner dropped out) 14.3.
+Coordinate a field-based process to update the California Adult Education Technology Plan for the years 2006 - 2009 8 client contacts were made regarding help with technology plans.
 14.4 Identify and pilot strategies for meeting needs of small agencies for local technical support 15.
 Research and make available information regarding new and emerging technologies and available learning resources 15.1.
-Research and acquire information regarding new technologies and resources Disseminated passcodes for DE Streaming licenses to 46 adult education agencies technology Provided support to participating agencies, including two face-to-face workshops at
+Research and acquire information regarding new technologies and resources Disseminated passcodes for DE Streaming licenses to 46 adult education agencies 15.2.
+Identify and collect information about best practices in the use of instructional technology Provided support to participating agencies. including two face-to-face workshops at